-710 Models of Instruction, Curriculum Development, and Advanced Teaching Strategies

-(3) Advanced principles of curriculum and instruction as applied to education; study of a variety of curriculum designs used regularly or experimentally; development and organization of the curriculum; analysis of current practices, problems and trends in education; an exploration of significant alternative approaches to teaching in education.
-Prereq or Coreq: ELED/SEDU 781 for Initial Licensure candidates.
+710 Models of Instruction, Curriculum Development, and Advanced Teaching Strategies (3) Advanced principles of curriculum and instruction as applied to education; study of a variety of curriculum designs used regularly or experimentally; development and organization of the curriculum; analysis of current practices, problems and trends in education; an exploration of significant alternative approaches to teaching in education.

 740 Project in Education (3) The student will select a specific project and develop this project through research and implementation in a specified educational setting.
-Prereq: 18 graduate hours and permission of instructor.
+Prereq: 18 graduate bours and permission of instructor.
 May not be repeated for credit without permission of the Department of Educational Studies.